sendgrid/sendgrid-java-sample-app/README.md

 Build your application and deploy to your webserver.

-For more information visit our [Java Library](https://github.com/sendgrid/sendgrid-java)
+For more information you can visit our [Java Library](https://github.com/sendgrid/sendgrid-java)